nirv-ai/docs/vault/README.md

 ## select create a new raft cluster: atleast 5 key shares, at least 3 key threshold
 ## enter the root.asc file as text into both pgp key fields and download the keys
 cat root.asc
-# dowload the your keys, it should match the following
+# dowload your bank keys, it should match the following
 {
   "keys": ["SOME_KEY1", "SOME_KEY2", "SOME_KEY3", ...],
   "keys_base64": ["SOME_KEY1", "SOME_KEY2", "SOME_KEY3", ...],